gizmecano/grav-theme-hereditor/README.md

 You can download the _Hereditor_ theme individually on [its own repository](https://github.com/gizmecano/grav-theme-hereditor) but it might be better to download the full [_Hereditor_ skeleton](https://github.com/gizmecano/grav-skeleton-hereditor-site).

+## References

+You can find out more info about customizing a Grav theme (as well as basic usage documentation on the official [Grav Documentation](https://learn.getgrav.org/)) and check the full source code on [GitHub](https://github.com/getgrav/grav).

 --------------------------------------------------------------------------------

 ## Overview